Luracasmus/renderpearl/DEV.md

 ## Packing & Layout

-> Remember "When bit-packing fields into a G-Buffer, put highly correlated bits in the Most Significant Bits (MSBs) and noisy data in the Least Significant Bits (LSBs)." (https://gpuopen.com/learn/rdna-performance-guide/)
+> Remember "When bit-packing fields into a G-Buffer, put highly correlated bits in the Most Significant Bits (MSBs) and noisy data in the Least Significant Bits (LSBs)." ([AMD RDNA Performance Guide](https://gpuopen.com/learn/rdna-performance-guide/))

 ```
 ┌ colortex0 ┐